 The 5 Best Types of Boat Flooring Materials

 Various types of hardwood exist that make very effective boat flooring.
-According to many boat builders, one ideal choice is oak because of its strength, flexibility, durability and water-resistance.
+According to many boat builders, one ideal marine flooring option is oak because of its strength, flexibility, durability and water resistance.
 It can be a bit oily, which makes it difficult to apply epoxy.

 Quality wood can be expensive, and it tends to fade with time.
 Thus, refinishing is required periodically, and that can be an additional expense.
 Moreover, wood can rot if exposed to water for a long time (especially if it's not sealed with epoxy resin, though the jury is still out on the issue of epoxy's benefits for wooden boats).